 St Joseph & St. Bede is a Roman Catholic Primary School provided by the Diocese of Salford and is maintained by Bury Local Authority as a voluntary aided primary school.
 The school’s governing body is the admission authority and is responsible for taking decisions on applicants for admission.
-For the school year commencing 2016/2017 the governing body’s planned admission number is 45.
+For the school year commencing 2021/2022 the governing body’s agreed admission number is 45.

 Admission to the school will be made by the governing body in accordance with the stated parental preferences it receives subject to the following criteria which will be used to form a priority order if there are more applications for admission than the school has places available.
-Special Needs – If a child has a statement of special needs naming a specific school there is a duty for the school to admit the child.
+Special Educational Needs – If a child has an Educational Health Care Plan (EHCP) naming a specific school there is a duty for the school to admit the child.

 1. Baptised Roman Catholic children who are in public care including adopted children who were previously in care.

 2. Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission and resident in the parish of St. Joseph’s Catholic Church

 3. Baptised Roman Catholic children resident in the parish of St. Joseph.